Skip to content

 if (condition) {

-const count = ref(0); // Error occurs here
+const count = ref(0); // Error will occur here

 }